Ballot Measure-o-meter

 North Dakota

-North Dakota’s Constitutional Measure 2 would require a single-subject for initiatives and requires proposed constitutional initiatives to be approved at both the primary and general election in order to become effective.
+North Dakota’s Constitutional Measure 2 would have required a single-subject for initiatives and required proposed constitutional initiatives to be approved at both the primary and general election in order to become effective.

 Learn More Here